evilsocket/opensnitch/README.md

 The UI service is able to use a TCP listener instead of a UNIX socket, that means the UI service itself can be executed on any operating system, while receiving messages from a single local daemon instance or multiple instances from remote computers in the network, therefore DBUS would have made the protocol and logic uselessly GNU/Linux specific.

+##### OpenSnitch displays too many dialogs to allow/deny connections

+Yes, it does.
+But only the first time it's been used.
+Once you configure which processes/connections you want to allow/deny, you won't notice that it's running.

+In the future, maybe we add an option to queue the events, and from the GUI allow/deny them.